yuckyman/discord-buddy/README.md

 A comprehensive Discord bot for habit tracking, gamification, and productivity enhancement.
 Built with natural language processing for easy habit management and featuring reward systems, streak tracking, and scheduled reminders.

+**🚀 Now with GitHub Actions!** The bot runs entirely on GitHub Actions with CSV storage - no server needed!

 ## ✨ Features

 ### 🎯 Habit Management